 APPLICABILITY: This section describes which types of operating nuclear power plants or which specific nuclear facilities are inspected using this TI.

+0000/999-01 PURPOSE

+Statement(s) about the purpose.

-OBJECTIVE
+0000/999-02 OBJECTIVE

 This section is used to briefly state the aim of the program or function covered by this temporary instruction (e.g., "to verify the installation and operability of a recirculation pump trip on either low water level or high reactor vessel pressure for BWR plants").